WebexCC-SA/partner-summit/_pages/Advanced.md

             ]
           },
 ```
+> For this lab, the Project ID is **65171e0682b7f52b9209b39d**.
+Project ID can be found in the Customer Journey Data tab in Control Hub.

 3. Within the downloaded default desktop layout JSON file, search for the data property "visibility": "IVR_TRANSCRIPT".
 Find the following code block associated with that.
 > Note: IVR_TRANSCRIPT may appear a few times, please find the last appearance of "visibility": "IVR_TRANSCRIPT"